apache/spark-website/README.md

 ## Merge PR

-To merge pull request, use the merge_pr.py script which also squash the commits.
+To merge pull request, use the `merge_pr.py` script which also squashes the commits.